skypjack/entt/docs/md/entity.md

 ### View pack

-The view pack allows users to combine multiple views into a single iterable object, while also giving them full control over which view should lead the iteration.<br/>
+The view pack allows users to combine multiple views into a single _view-like_ iterable object, while also giving them full control over which view should lead the iteration.<br/>
-This class returns all and only the entities present in all views.
+This object returns all and only the entities present in all views.
 Its intended primary use is for custom storage and views, but it can also be very convenient in everyday use.